 Thompson then filed multiple applications for federal habeas corpus relief.
 The first of those applications, which focused on the competency of his counsel, was denied (203 F. 2d 429, 1953).
 The second application, which argued that his conviction should be invalidated because the state withheld statements from Officer William Heagy that Thompson was drunk and high at the time of the killing, evidence that might have led the jury to a lesser conviction, was accepted (Thompson v.
 Dye, 221 F.2d 763, 1955) and Thompson’s conviction was reversed.

-Even with the admission of the statements of the now-deceased Officer Heagy, Cleveland Thompson was convicted of first-degree murder in a second trial on May 30, 1956, and sentenced to death on November 27, 1956.
+Even with the admission of the statements of Officer Heagy, who was shot and killed while on duty in the Hill District in 1954, Cleveland Thompson was convicted of first-degree murder in a second trial on May 30, 1956, and sentenced to death on November 27, 1956.

 After his motion for a new trial was rejected, Thompson appealed again.
 This time he argued that he acted in self-defense when Russell attacked him and that his prior civilian and military records, which included a 1943 court martial for assault, was improperly admitted into evidence and prejudiced the jury against him.
 The Pennsylvania Supreme Court rejected Thompson’s claims (Commonwealth v.
 Thompson, 389 Pa.
 382, 1957).
-Justice Musmanno issued a sharply worded dissent, in which he attacked the willingness of Pennsylvania courts to allow evidence of unrelated crimes to be admitted.
+Justice Musmanno, a noted racial liberal, issued a sharply worded dissent, in which he attacked the willingness of Pennsylvania courts to allow evidence of unrelated crimes to be admitted.

 After a new round of appeals, including an appeal to the United States Supreme Court, was unsuccessful, Thompson sought clemency.
 Particularly notable about his request, which raised the same issues he had been raising on appeal, was the way in which it signaled that the death penalty had become a racial justice issue within the larger Civil Rights Movement.
 As such, death penalty proponents sought to neutralize its racial dimensions (see the letter of the right below) while opponents sought to elevate them (see the letter on the left below, from Civil Rights leader Adam Clayton Powell, Jr.).